Fami6Xx/FamiLib-MC/IDEAS.md

 ## Building visualization
 Takes in 2 locations and loops every block inside that selection.
 Algorithm then decides which blocks are outline of the building and returns List of Locations, or it may instantly visualize them

-## Paginated menus
-An API to easily created paginated menus and to handle them